SeanKilleen/seankilleen.github.io/about/index.md

 * All of this is hosted (for free!)
 On [Github pages][github-pages link], because they're awesome.
 * The [Minimal Mistakes theme][minimal mistakes link] (which I tweaked a bit).
 * Comments are hosted on [Disqus][disqus link].
+* Want to know what's in the pipeline?
+I'm going to try to put some of my process in a [public Trello board](https://trello.com/b/nrxQGFmi/seankilleen-com).

 Thanks to all of these things, I can host this small chunk of my brain on the internet.